Nursing

 Graduation Requirement

-All students must pass an ATI program exit exam during NUR 4257 to qualify for graduation and RN licensing exam.
+All students must pass an ATI program exit exam during NUR 4257 to qualify for graduation and the RN licensing exam.

 Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) Track